This is the criminal law of BattleAsya. The rules listed here are subject to change. Updated on 3 October 2020

 Replay modifications: which enable recording and playback of game-play, while also allowing for the changing of perspective during playback.

 Clients and modifications for pvp enhancement - LabyMod Version 2.6 or above (without any unapproved add-ons) - CPS, Ping, Keystrokes, or Coordinates add-ons for LabyMod - CPS, Ping, Keystrokes, or Coordinates mods - Any pvp animations mods - Badlion client *Only the aforementioned modifications for pvp are approved.
-You shall avoid using other unlisted mods and a 100% vanilla client is recommened.
+You shall avoid using other unlisted mods and a 100% vanilla client is recommended.

 Section 2C.
 General Principles for PvP